roncourville/component-library-assessment/packages/ui/src/components/DataGrid/README.md

     renderer: "text",    // Component name for view mode
-    editor: "text",      // Component name for edit mode persistCellEditOnBlur?: true, // Whether to keep the cell in edit mode on blur (useful for dropdowns)
+    editor: "text",      // Component name for edit mode persistCellEditOnBlur?: true, // Whether to keep the cell in edit mode on blur (useful for dropdowns) saveEvent?: "change" | "blur", // When to save cell changes (default is "blur")
     options: {           // Options passed to the components
       // Component-specific options
     }